 Generally, whiplash symptoms arise within 24 hours of the accident.
 They can include any or all of the following:

 Some whiplash victims seek alternative medical treatments to aid their recovery.
 As discussed above, many seek relief from chiropractic treatment.
-Others use massage, acupuncture, or transcutaneous electrical nerve stimulation (TENS), targeted electrical therapy, to reduce pain.
+Others use massage, acupuncture, transcutaneous electrical nerve stimulation (TENS) or targeted electrical therapy to reduce pain.
 Talk to your lawyer about the possibility of seeking compensation for these costs through your personal injury claim.
 These treatments fall into the category of pain and suffering damages, rather than medical damages.

 You can seek compensation for the following damages through a personal injury claim:

 - Your lost wages

 - Your pain and suffering damages.
 These include all intangible damages you experience like limited mobility and daily pain

 A personal injury claim is only successful if it has enough evidence to demonstrate that the accident was caused by another party’s negligence and that the injury directly caused the victim to suffer specific financial damages.